Common Swimming Pool Injuries

 • Warning signs, such as requiring a warning that there is no lifeguard on duty

-• Emergency equipment, such as requiring a pole and flotation device to help prevent accidental drownings
+• Emergency equipment, such as a pole and a flotation device, to help prevent accidental drownings

 • Water source, such as requiring that water in a pool be acceptable for use as potable water